readium/architecture/models/sync-media/README.md

 {
   "role": ["panel"],
   "imgref": "page10.jpg#xywh=percent:10,10,60,40",
+  "description": {
-  "alt": "A cowboy is looking at the city as the sun sets into the horizon."
+    "text": "A cowboy is looking at the city as the sun sets into the horizon.", "audioref": "description.mp3t=0,5"
+  },
   "children": [
     {
       "role": ["balloon"]